Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 4. Baguio Night Market

 When the shop has finished picking up an egg to serve as a snack in the east corner, this road leads from South Street to East Street and back towards the west.
 Rare vintage items are always worth buying or are still in their original condition unless the original item is sold.
-When I place my order online there are more of us.
+When I place my order online, there are more of us.

 5. Baguio City Public Market

 The market is located in the heart of downtown Baguio, and it’s easy to find.
 Just follow the crowds!
-Once you’re there, you’ll see rows and rows of stalls, each selling something different.
+Once there, you’ll see rows and rows of stalls, each selling something different.
 It can be a bit overwhelming at first, but just take your time and wander around.
 You’re sure to find something that catches your eye.

 6. Bencab Museum

 The BenCab Museum contains the archive of Philippine national artist Benedictiana Cabrera.
 Several exhibition spaces exist there, besides an exhibition facility.
-The museum includes many galleries with themed objects including one devoted entirely to Cordillera paintings on a specific site.
+The museum includes many galleries with themed objects, including one devoted entirely to Cordillera paintings on a specific site.

 Highlights of the Museum, in general, are museums and artworks from national artist Sabel, with famous musings.
 Café Eabel serves recipes from the Cabrenera family using ingredients sourced from the museum.
 Erotica Gallery is also known as Indigo Gallery, where several paintings and sculptures explore sensuality.

 His four-story private museum in Baguio displays his painting works, sculptures, and installations.
-The entrance fee covers the entrance to extensive gardens, with enchanting riverside and miniature waterfalls.
+The entrance fee covers the entrance to extensive gardens with enchanting riverside and miniature waterfalls.
 The museum is just 15 minutes from the center of the jeeps to be found at the Baguio market.

 The Artist himself arrives occasionally with his images or you might start a conversation as you get acquainted with them.
 The museum has an outdoor cafe Sabel, an antique stall, and gardens to observe Ifugao-based architecture, Kalinga, and Bontoc culture.
 Let’s continue.